ArtemAstahov/socket-servo/README.md

 The goal of this project is to create a modular front-end for controlling and communicating with an Arduino running johnny-five.

-Buttons, sliders, touch support and much more coming soon.
+Buttons, sliders, touch support and much more coming soon...

 Change log
 -------------